-LEADERS – There Is No – One Leader to Rule Them All!
+One Leader to Rule Them All!
+Does not exist.

 The leader is probably the one most overlooked, or ignored part, of our equipment.
-When I started out fly fishing I was under the impression, that you should use the lightest thinnest material possible to catch fish.
-Maybe you must do that, if you are dry fly fishing, neurotic trout in overfished streams.
+When I started out fly fishing I was under the impression, that I should use the lightest thinnest material possible to catch fish.
+Maybe you must if you are dry fly fishing, neurotic trout in overfished streams.
 With the catch and release philosophy this is flat out wrong in my opinion.
-Use the heaviest you can get away with, and shorten the fight for a quicker safer release.
+I now use the heaviest tippet I can get away with, and shorten the fight for a quicker safer release.
 There is so much dogma out there (like last sentence), but remember you are fishing for your own enjoyment.
 It is nobody’s business but your own.

 The leader connects the fly to the fly line.
 If a line is cast without a leader it will kick.
 The energy in the fly line is transferred into the leader to be bled away.
 The leader thus has two purposes.
-It must dissipate the surplus energy from the fly line, and turn over smoothly, and it is needed to place our fly where we want it to go. just click for source
+It must dissipate the surplus energy from the fly line, and turn over smoothly, and still have enough energy to turn over the fly, and it is needed to place our fly where we want it to go.

 We have two scenarios when casting out our leader.
 We can lay it out straight, and that is what we teach initially.
 The other way is to have the leader land with some curves in it to get a drag free drift (puddle cast etc.).
 For a straight layout, we need to be able to turn the leader over with the fly we are using, i.e. must be short and stiff enough for that.
 If we desire a collapsed leader (lots of curves) we can use a longer softer leader.